joshphillipssr/Traefik-Deployment/README.md

 sudo ./traefik/scripts/traefik_up.sh
 ```

-Traefik will come up with automatic HTTPS, and anytime your `.env` changes, rerunning this script updates the configuration without wiping your certificates.
+Traefik will come up with automatic HTTPS, and anytime your `~deploy/traefik.env` changes, rerunning this script updates the configuration without wiping your certificates.

 ---